 For detailed instructions on how to create a content search, check out the official Microsoft documentation.

-Sometimes you need certain things about an Office 365 Group to be kept private.
+Sometimes you need certain things about a Microsoft 365 Group to be kept private.

 Sensitive groups can be hidden, from your Global Address List (GAL) and membership.
 Just make sure to set sensitive groups to private to avoid casual searches for confidential documents.
 It’s also a good idea for users to mark secret groups as favorites so they’re easily accessible in all clients.

 Maybe you need everyone in the marketing department to be a member of one group.
 But what happens if people leave, or new employees are hired?
 In that case, try creating a dynamic group.

 Dynamic Microsoft 365 Groups are implemented through queries executed against Azure Active Directory.
 The queries defining group membership can only be created and maintained through your ADD console.

 You should also know that you’ll need an ADD Premium license for every account that comes in scope for a query used by a dynamic Microsoft 365 Group.